Configuring the Active Directory Domain Join Service Account

 3. The Organizational Units (OUs) that you intend to contain the Workspot Cloud Desktops and the Workspot servers must already be created

-Setting Permissions For The Service Account
+Setting Permissions for the Service Account

 The effective permissions and scopes delegated to each OU for the Service Account are as follows: